Published:

 The key to the combined solution: the on-site payment method should run via the same PSP as your online shop.
 Then all transactions flow into one Dashboard, and you receive a consolidated statement.
 When choosing, make sure that the PSP supports both online payments and physical payments (terminal or Tap to Pay).

-5. One Dashboard, all revenue: managing online and on-site payments centrally
+5. One Dashboard, all sales: manage online and on-site payments centrally

 The biggest operational advantage of a combined solution is central management.
-Instead of reconciling two statements from two different providers at the end of the month, you can see in a single Dashboard:
+Instead of reconciling two statements from two providers at the end of the month, you see in a single Dashboard:

-All online orders from the webshop, all on-site payments via terminal or Tap to Pay, all TWINT transactions — whether online or at the stall — as well as total daily, weekly, and monthly revenues broken down by payment method.
+All online orders from the online shop, all on-site payments via terminal or Tap to Pay, all TWINT transactions — whether online or at the stall — as well as the total daily, weekly and monthly sales broken down by payment method.

-This not only simplifies accounting but also planning: you can quickly identify what proportion of your revenue comes from pre-orders and what comes from walk-in customers.
+This not only makes accounting easier, but also planning: you quickly see what proportion of your sales comes from pre-orders and what from passing trade.
 If you work with a fiduciary, you can use the consolidated statement directly as a basis for booking.

-Payouts to your Swiss bank account (IBAN) are made daily, weekly, or monthly, depending on the PSP.
-For correct booking in the Swiss SME chart of accounts, a transit account (e.g. account 1090) is recommended to reflect the time delay between customer payment and payout.
-You book the PSP transaction fees as bank charges (account 6840), with no VAT deduction, as payment services are exempt from tax under Art.
+Payout to your Swiss bank account (IBAN) takes place daily, weekly or monthly, depending on the PSP.
+For correct booking in the Swiss KMU chart of accounts, a transit account (e.g. account 1090) is recommended, which reflects the time delay between customer payment and payout.
+You book the PSP's transaction fees as bank charges (account 6840), without VAT deduction, as payment services are exempt from tax according to Art.
 21 para.
-2 no. 19 of the Swiss VAT Act (MWSTG).
+2 no. 19 MWSTG.

 6. Practical example: How a food truck uses Payrexx for weekly markets and Instagram orders

 Lisa runs a poke bowl food truck in the Zurich Region.
-On Saturdays she stands at the Bülach weekly market, and during the week on company premises in Wallisellen.
+On Saturdays she is at the Bülach weekly market, and during the week on a company site in Wallisellen.
 This is how she set up her combined solution:

-Online shop for pre-orders: Lisa created a one-page shop using Payrexx Storefront, listing her five poke bowls (at EUR 18.50 each) and three drinks.
-Customers select a pickup window (e.g. 11:30–12:00) and pay via TWINT or credit card.
-She shares the shop link in her Instagram story every Wednesday evening.
+Online shop for pre-orders: Using the Payrexx Storefront, Lisa created a one-page shop where her five poke bowls (EUR 18.50 each) and three drinks are listed.
+Customers choose a pickup time window (e.g. 11:30–12:00) and pay via TWINT or credit card.
+She shares the shop link every Wednesday evening in her Instagram story.

 On-site payment at the market: At the weekly market, Lisa uses Tap to Pay on her iPhone.
-Walk-in customers hold their debit card or smartphone against Lisa's phone and pay contactlessly.
-She also has a TWINT QR sticker on the counter for customers who prefer to pay using the TWINT app.
+Passing customers hold their debit card or smartphone to Lisa's phone and pay contactlessly.
+She also has a TWINT QR sticker on the counter for customers who prefer to pay via the TWINT app.

-Central settlement: All payments — the Instagram pre-orders and the spontaneous purchases at the market — run through the same Payrexx account.
-Lisa can see in the Dashboard that around 35 % of her revenue now comes from pre-orders.
+Central billing: All payments — the Instagram pre-orders and the spontaneous purchases at the market — run via the same Payrexx account.
+Lisa sees in the Dashboard that around 35 % of her sales now come from pre-orders.
 She exports her weekly statement as a CSV for her fiduciary.

 Monthly costs: Lisa uses the Payrexx Standard plan for EUR 15/mth.
-With a monthly turnover of around EUR 8’000 (of which approx. EUR 5’000 is card/TWINT), she pays between EUR 65 and EUR 115 in transaction fees, depending on the payment mix — plus the EUR 15 subscription fee.
+With a monthly turnover of around EUR 8,000 (of which approx. EUR 5,000 is card/TWINT), she effectively pays between EUR 65 and EUR 115 in transaction fees, depending on the payment mix — plus the EUR 15 subscription fee.

 7. Keeping costs under control: What the combined solution costs for small businesses